-Die Produktion von 360-Grad Videos erfordert spezielle Techniken und Ausrüstung, um eine immersivere Erfahrung für den Zuschauer zu schaffen.
+Die Produktion von 360-degree videos erfordert spezielle Techniken und Ausrüstung, um eine immersivere Erfahrung für den Zuschauer zu schaffen.
 Hier sind einige Infos Rund um das Thema 360-Grad Video Produktion:

 A 360-degree camera captures images and videos that cover the entire environment around the camera.
 To achieve this, many images must be captured from different angles and then stitched together to create a 360-degree image or video.
 A camera with multiple lenses can capture more images simultaneously, speeding up the capture process.
 In addition, multiple lenses can help improve what's called the "stitching" process, where individual images are stitched together to create a seamless 360-degree image.
 The more lenses a 360-degree camera has, the better it can usually capture the entire environment and the higher the quality of the resulting 360-degree image or video.